dakshvanshaj/flights-price-prediction-mlops/docs/Data Pipelines/gold_pipeline.md

 The Gold pipeline uses a hybrid configuration approach:

 -   **`params.yaml`**: This file stores parameters that are treated like hyperparameters for the pipeline itself.
 This includes strategies for imputation, outlier handling, scaling, and thresholds for grouping rare categories.
-These are intended to be easily tunable.
+A key parameter here is `is_tree_model`, which, when set to `true`, bypasses unnecessary steps like scaling and power transformations that are not required for tree-based models like LightGBM.
 -   **`src/shared/config/config_gold.py`**: This stores more static, developer-managed configuration, such as lists of columns to be dropped, lists of columns to undergo specific transformations (e.g., `POWER_TRANSFORMER_COLUMNS`), and paths for saving processed data and fitted transformer objects.

 ## Dependencies and Environment